itscodenation/curriculum-18-19/studio/units/unit0/README.md

 # Unit 0

 ## Overview
-In this unit, coders will work on team building and go over daily routines and procedures.
-Coders will complete a scavenger hunt to review HTML, CSS, Javascript from Advanced.
+In this unit, coders will get to know their company, their instructors and their classmates.
+Coders will review important routines, procedures and documents.
+Coders will complete a beginning of year challenge to review HTML, CSS, and Javascript from the Foundations and Advanced courses.

 ## Sessions